SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_5-Metabolism.md

 fermentation.
 If eDAR is high, the concentration of O$$_2$$ is larger than that of C$$_6$$ H$$_{12}$$O$$_6$$.
 This is consistent with an aerobic environment where respiration (generally) dominates.

 To formalize the connection between environmental conditions and eDAR, we use a [Hill function](https://en.wikipedia.org/wiki/Hill_equation_(biochemistry)) see
 [Model 6](https://sergiocobolopez.github.io/Workshop_ESA/GoldSim_Models/Model_6_edar_switch.html#the-switch) for a more detailed discussion.
-The Hill function takes values between 0 (fully
+The Hill function takes values between 0 (only fermentation) and 1 (only respiration.
 The hill exponent was set to $$n=7$$ to have a more abrupt change at intermediate values of eDAR.

+The Hill function was linked to fermentation and respiration by the element X